RAAF Woomera Range Complex

 The RAAF Woomera Range Complex (WRC) is a major Australian military and civil aerospace facility and operation located in South Australia, approximately 450 km north-west of Adelaide.
-The WRC is operated by the Royal Australian Air Force (RAAF), a division of the Australian Defence Force (ADF).
+The WRC is operated by the Royal Australian Air Force (RAAF), a Service of the Australian Defence Force (ADF).
 The complex has a land area of 122188 km2 or roughly the size of North Korea or Pennsylvania.
 The airspace above the area is restricted and controlled by the RAAF for safety and security.
 The WRC is a highly specialised ADF test and evaluation capability operated by the RAAF for the purposes of testing defence materiel.

 The complex has been variously known as the Anglo-Australian Long Range Weapons Establishment and then the Woomera Rocket Range; the RAAF Woomera Test Range and in 2013, the facility was reorganised and renamed to the RAAF Woomera Range Complex (WRC).
 The ground area of the WRC is defined by the Woomera Prohibited Area (WPA) and includes the Nurrungar Test Area (NTA); with a land area of 122188 km2, the WPA is described by the RAAF as the largest land-based test range in the western world.
 The Woomera Prohibited Area Coordination Office (WPACO) coordinates daily operation of the complex which comprises a mix of South Australian crown land and is covered by pastoral leases and mining tenements granted by the Government of South Australia.
 The Woomera Prohibited Area Advisory Board monitors the operations of the WPA and the WPACO.
 The airspace above the WPA is called the Woomera Restricted Airspace (WRX) and is controlled by the RAAF for safety and security reasons during the conduct of some activities on the complex together with the support of Airservices Australia.

-The complex also contains the RAAF Base Woomera, or the RAAF Woomera Airfield, the dual-runway military airfield located 3 nmi north of the settlement of the Woomera Village.
+The complex also contains RAAF Base Woomera, or the RAAF Woomera Airfield, the dual-runway military airfield located 3 nmi north of the settlement of the Woomera Village.
 The airfield has been in military operation since a RAF Dakota landed at Woomera on 19 June 1947.